KyleMay/Ford-FG-ICC/README.md

 ## Unmaintained

-I am not using these scripts anymore so I'm not maintaining them, but they could be used as a reference.
+I am not using the following applications/scripts anymore so I'm not maintaining them, but they could be used as a reference.

 ### PythonGUI
 This is a Python GUI (Kivy) version, where an Arduino would be used to read the CAN data and send it over serial to a